engineering blog-dk-green-8-1200x628

 Original Epic Handshake drawing by MILOSLAVvonRANDA

-At FullStory we have historically used Go for backend services and TypeScript for frontend web applications.
+At Fullstory we have historically used Go for backend services and TypeScript for frontend web applications.
 Go has proven itself to be very effective for writing network services (of which we have many!), so it’s a natural fit.
 For web frontend development, JavaScript is still unquestionably the industry standard, but TypeScript has staked a claim in that space by using its type system to make large projects more manageable.
 By choosing both Go and TypeScript as language options we give ourselves best-of-breed tools for building the core functions of our products—and by limiting ourselves to just two primary languages we ensure that engineers across the organization can contribute to virtually any project without having to learn a new language.

 When we started looking into turning our mobile framework prototype work into a shippable product we knew that the choice of implementation language would be critical to our success.
 Could we leverage our investment into the languages we already used, or would we need to look to something new?